-- (1) All of the outstanding equity awards granted under our 2014 Plan. - (2) This column is the exercise price and represents the fair market value of a share of our common stock, as determined by reference to the closing price reported by the Nasdaq Global Select Market on the date of grant. - (3) This represents the market value of the shares of our common stock underlying the RSU and performance-based restricted stock unit ("PRSU") awards as of December 31, 2024, based on the closing price of our common stock, as reported on the Nasdaq Global Select Market, of \$0.5295 per share on December 31, 2024, the last business day of the year. - (4) Twenty-five percent of the shares of common stock subject to the stock option vest on the first anniversary of the vesting commencement date, and the remainder vests in equal amounts quarterly thereafter for the following three years. - (5) Twenty-five percent of the units underlying the RSU awards vest on the first anniversary of the vesting commencement date and the remainder vests in equal amounts quarterly thereafter for the following three years. - (6) The equity award granted on October 4, 2021 are retention awards: stock options vesting on September 30, 2022 and March 31, 2023. - (7) The PRSU awards vest annually over four years, and are divided into two award forms with an equal target number of shares in each, one based on total stockholder return ("TSR") as measured against companies in the Nasdaq Biotechnology Index, and one based on the achievement of clinical milestones.
-For the TSR PRSUs (the first PRSU award listed for the named executive officer), they vest annually based on TSR as measured against companies in the Nasdaq Biotechnology Index.
-For the clinical milestone PRSU awards (the second PRSU award listed for the named executive officer), in the first year, units will vest based on our success in meeting our enrollment targets for our Phase 3 studies, expressed as a percentage of target, with adjustments based on achieving the enrollment targets in earlier or later calendar quarters.
+- (1) All of the outstanding equity awards granted under our 2014 Plan. - (2) This column is the exercise price and represents the fair market value of a share of our common stock, as determined by reference to the closing price reported by the Nasdaq Global Select Market on the date of grant. - (3) This represents the market value of the shares of our common stock underlying the RSU and PRSU awards as of December 31, 2024, based on the closing price of our common stock, as reported on the Nasdaq Global Select Market, of \$0.5295 per share on December 31, 2024, the last business day of the year. - (4) Twenty-five percent of the shares of common stock subject to the stock option vest on the first anniversary of the vesting commencement date, and the remainder vests in equal amounts quarterly thereafter for the following three years. - (5) Twenty-five percent of the units underlying the RSU awards vest on the first anniversary of the vesting commencement date and the remainder vests in equal amounts quarterly thereafter for the following three years. - (6) The equity award granted on October 4, 2021 are retention awards granted in the form of both stock options and RSUs which may be settled in shares of our common stock, with 25% of the RSU awards vesting on each of December 31, 2021, March 31, 2022, September 30, 2022, and March 31, 2023, and 50% of the shares subject to the stock options vesting on each September 30, 2022 and March 31, 2023, for each of Dr. Eisner and Ms. Chung. - The PRSU awards vest annually over four years, and are divided into two award forms with an equal target number of shares in each, one based on TSR as measured against companies in the Nasdaq Biotechnology Index, and one based on the achievement of clinical milestones.
+For the TSR PRSUs (the first PRSU listed for the named executive officer), they vest annually based on TSR as measured against companies in the Nasdaq Biotechnology Index.
+For the clinical milestone PSRU awards (the second PRSU listed for the named executive officer), in the first year, units will vest based on our success in meeting our enrollment targets for our Phase 3 studies, expressed as a percentage of target, with adjustments based on achieving the enrollment targets in earlier or later calendar quarters.
 In the second, third and fourth years, units will vest based on the enrollment achievement percentage multiplied by a scale multiplier determined by the number of positive Phase 3 data readouts by disease indication.
 Each unit granted pursuant to these PRSU awards represents a contingent right to receive one share of our common stock for each unit that vests. - (8) Exercise price was 125% of the fair market value on the date of grant.